Oil seals | General-purpose seal technology

 Materials used for oil seals

-The following table shows main rubber materials, springs and metallic ring materials used for oil seals.
+The following table outlines the primary rubber materials, spring types, and metallic ring materials utilized in manufacturing oil seals.

 Main rubber material